 An Ulu knife has a unique shape.
 Unlike regular cutting tools and knives, the handle is right above the blade.
 It’s not an extension of the blade like the regular ones.
 This vertical placement focuses all of the pressure applied to it on the cutting point.

 The blade is also curved, which gives the choice of a centered cut, or a rocking cutting action.
 The size of the blades ranges from 2 inches to 16 inches.
 The 6-inch blade is the most common one, and it’s believed to be a multipurpose knife as like swiss army knife.

 In the olden days, the Ulu knife was used for tasks as diverse as cooking, hunting, building, sewing, and skinning. ( check out our review article on best deer skinning knives )

 Recently, Ulu knives found their way back to modern kitchens all around the world.
 They are easy to use, versatile, and they don’t require much effort to cut through hard materials.
 The slate blades are naturally replaced by stainless steel nowadays.

 When Was the ULU Knife Invented?

 Museums exhibit Ulu knives found dating back to 2500 BC.
 These tools were also called an Uluaq, and were intended as a “woman’s knife”.
-Cutting the hard bone and thick skins of animals, was significantly easier with these knives.
+Cutting the hard bone from meat and thick skins of animals, was significantly easier with these knives.